 Emergency Medicine Registrar

-We are currently seeking applications from Registrars in Emergency Medicine for a Major University Teaching hospital in the West of Ireland.
+We are currently arranging interviews for Registrars in Emergency Medicine for a Teaching hospital in Dublin, Ireland.

 This is an excellent opportunity to progress your career while working directly for a highly respected hospital, offering good working hours where basic pay can be supplemented by overtime and other allowances.